obspy/obspy/misc/docs/source/tutorial/code_snippets/stationxml_custom_tags.rst

 defined by the StationXML standard.
 It allows *a)* custom namespace attributes to StationXML namespace tags and *b)* custom namespace subtags to StationXML namespace elements.
-ObsPy can handle both basic custom tags in event type objects (*a*) and custom attributes (*b*) during input/output to/from StationXML.
+ObsPy can handle both basic custom tags in the Inventory object's Network, Station, and Channel objects (*a*) and custom attributes (*b*) during input/output to/from StationXML.
 The following basic example illustrates how to output a StationXML file that contains additional xml tags/attributes: